SupunPrabodha/Simple-Calculator/README.md

 ## License

 This project is released under the MIT License.
 Feel free to use, modify, and distribute it as needed.

+⭐ If you like this project, don't forget to star it! ⭐